Runnable/docs/docker-compose/_posts/2017-04-03-launching-your-first-environment.md

 order: 1
 ---

 Docker Compose files contain all the necessary information for Runnable to build and run your multi-service environments.
-If you’re already using Docker Compose, this guide is for you!
+If you’re using Docker Compose, this guide is for you!
 We’ll walk through the setup for creating staging and testing environments using the existing Compose YAML file in your repository.

 ---